marlonfaraujo/mediatr_segregation/README.md

 Framework MediatR and the Mediator pattern

 ## 1. What is the motivation?
-After the 2025 announcement that its new versions would become paid, and having recently worked on projects that use it, I decided to share my experiences with the framework and how you can structure your project to rely more on abstractions provided by this kind of tool.
+After the 2025 announcement that its new versions would become paid, and having recently worked on projects that use it, I decided to share my experiences with the framework and how you can have alternatives.

 Since 2023, I have seen more frameworks that implement the mediator pattern.
 In some cases, I have adopted alternative libraries to MediatR, in others, I've implemented custom solutions tailored to the project's needs.

 ## 2. More about:
 In my career with several different teams and projects, I noticed that MediatR was being used in any type of project and to solve any problem.
 Perhaps the reason is the teams' familiarity with the framework.

 In 2023, I returned to participate in some in-person talks and events, after the hiatus we all had during the COVID pandemic.
-In one of these events, the topic discussed was the mediator pattern and how market frameworks work, including MediatR.
+In one of these events, the topic discussed was CQRS, mediator pattern and how market frameworks work, including MediatR.

 I was able to make the most of this event and, later, I realized that the framework really solved something that could be complex in our projects in a simple way.
 With a lot of work and many deliveries to make, I never had time to study it and delve deeper into how it works, my mistake.

 ## 3. Problem:
-This may be a problem for some and not for others, but I see the framework being used in various architectures without worrying about dependencies in application and domain layers.
-And when you have the opportunity to install just the MediatR.Contracts package in more restricted layers, I see full MediatR installations even when it is not needed.
+This may be a problem for some and not for others, but I see the framework being used in various architectures adding unnecessary complexity, extra layers of abstraction and making the learning curve and maintenance more difficult without delivering real value gains.

 There are also many projects that ignore MediatR's INotification functionality, installing another framework in the same project to be another form of in-memory notification.
-Additionally, I have seen its use in simpler projects that only perform CRUD operations.

 ## 4. Digging a little deeper into the subject:
-This may be an old view on my part about the framework, but I will focus on summarizing the two implementations:
+I'll briefly show two different for CQRS implementations.
+Don't do this, as by inverting the dependency on the MediatR framework, I ended up overengineering.
+My intention here was for didatic purposes and to showcase other framework options, since MediatR has become a paid framework.

 - INotification